 The IFSC Paraclimbing Competition Development (to enable disabled athletes to achieve sporting excellence)

-In close collaboration with the Italian Paralympic Committee, IFSC Medical Commission, Scientific group from Ural Federal University (Ekaterinburg, Russia), University of Perugia (Italy)
+Italian Paralympic Committee, IFSC Medical Commission, Scientific group from Ural Federal University (Ekaterinburg, Russia), University of Perugia (Italy)

 - To guarantee and supervise the organization of successful Paraclimbing Events